 The Melameds retired in 1962 and sold the company to an investment house.
 But without the Melameds, Coast to Coast lost loyalty.
 Other wholesalers could undercut Coast to Coast’s prices, and that meant other stores could offer lower prices.
 When the competition was bigger and had better prices, consumers weren’t as loyal to the store.
 Dealers didn’t stay as loyal either.

 In 1983, Coast to Coast started opening large home improvement stores, precursors to the large big-box home improvement centers of today.
 Modern chains like Lowe’s and Home Depot weren’t on the radar.
-St. Louis-based Central Hardware was of more immediate concern.
+St. Louis-based Central Hardware and Kansas City-based Payless Cashways were of more immediate concern.
 But Coast to Coast’s transition wasn’t successful.
 By 1990, Coast to Coast had lost 200 of 1,000 stores and was in bankruptcy.

 In July 1990, Servistar, of Butler, PA, purchased Coast to Coast for $25 million.
 The combined company operated stores under both names, and the combined company’s revenues grew.
 But the threat of larger competitors still loomed, and by the mid 1990s, it was searching for another merger partner.

 Servistar Coast to Coast and Cotter & Company independently came to the same conclusion, that merging with one another was each company’s best option going forward.
 In July 1997, Servistar Coast to Coast merged with Cotter & Company, the parent company of True Value.
 That spelled the end of the Coast to Coast brand, as the combined company rebranded its stores under the True Value name.
 Some old former Coast to Coast locations still have their old signage, but officially, they are all True Value stores today.